UMWEDU/umw-study-sync/_areas of study/french.md

   An undergraduate research grant, awarded through the Office of Academic Affairs, may be available for travel and other thesis-related expenses.
 wpcf-minor-requirements: |
-  The <a href="http://publications.umw.edu/undergraduatecatalog/courses-of-study/minors/fren/">minor in French</a> requires 24 credits including lower- and upper-level courses.
+  The <a href="https://catalog.umw.edu/undergraduate/minors/french/#requirementstext">minor in French</a> requires 24 credits including lower- and upper-level courses.

-  The <a href="http://publications.umw.edu/undergraduatecatalog/courses-of-study/minors/bus-fren/">minor in business French</a> also requires 24 credits including a sequence of business or economics courses.
+  The minor in <a href="https://catalog.umw.edu/undergraduate/minors/business-french/#requirementstext">business French</a> also requires 24 credits including a sequence of business or economics courses.
-wpcf-major-requirements: 'The <a href="http://publications.umw.edu/undergraduatecatalog/courses-of-study/majors/fren/">major in French</a> requires 36 credits, including composition, phonetics and oral proficiency, literature, stylistics, translation, senior seminar, and electives including business French, culture, cinema, and advanced literature.'
+wpcf-major-requirements: 'The <a href="https://catalog.umw.edu/undergraduate/majors/french/#requirementstext">major in French</a> requires 36 credits, including composition, phonetics and oral proficiency, literature, stylistics, translation, senior seminar, and electives including business French, culture, cinema, and advanced literature.'
 wpcf-scholarships: 'Eligible students can apply for <a href="http://international.umw.edu/study-abroad-2/scholarships/umw-facultyled-program-study-abroad-scholarship/">scholarships</a> to defray costs of faculty-led travel programs.
 Multiple awards are made each semester.'
 wpcf-department: http://cas.umw.edu/french/
 wpcf-courses: >